8enmann/webtendo/README.md

 * Add an entry for your host and client to `webpack.config.js`
 * Restart the webpack watcher if it's already running, or start it with `npm run webpack`
 * Add your new host and client entries to `public/index.html`
 * Send a pull request!
+Once it's in I'll deploy for you.

 ## Features
 - [x] Signaling server + WebRTC